-- Passwords- Make a list of passwords, because if you are like me, you WILL forget these over the summer!
+- Passwords- Make a list of your passwords, because if you’re like me, you WILL forget these over the summer!
 Sarah says it may be a tech no-no, but you may need it!
 Keep your password list in a secure location.

 - Student folders– Sue keeps a folder for each student to grab for their session.
-At year’s end she stocks these with fresh attendance calendars, logs and an intro letter.
-Then she is ready to go in the fall.
+At year’s end, she stocks these with fresh attendance calendars, logs, and an intro letter.
+Then she’s ready to go in the fall.

-- Students moving– When Lynda knows a student will not be returning, but is still in her district, she puts a post-it note on her working file with next year’s school so she knows where to send the file.
-Those moving out of district go to the “moved” drawer.
+- Students moving– When Lynda knows a student won’t be returning, but is still in her district, she puts a post-it note on her working file with next year’s school so she knows where to send the file.
+Those moving out of the district go to the “moved” drawer.

 - Prep Forms– Jenn preps her beginning of the year release of information forms she will need, so they are ready to go and current.
 She preps a referrals list too.

-- Location of Items– Tracy uses Google Keep to record her notes to self about locations of keys, files and tasks.
-She loves this because she can add to her notes from her phone, no matter where she is, when the thought strikes her!
+- Location of Items– Tracy uses Google Keep to record her notes to herself about the locations of keys, files, and tasks.
+She loves this because she can add to her notes from her phone, no matter where she is, when the thought strikes her.

-- Room furniture and equipment– Teachers often get back and are setting up their rooms very early, before I am there, especially new teachers.
+- Room furniture and equipment– Teachers often get back and are setting up their rooms very early, before I’m there, especially new teachers.
 Sometimes they scout for “spare” equipment and things can go umm… awol.
-I put away surge protectors, headphones, cables and remotes in a file cabinet.
-I label my teacher rolling chairs, table, trashcans, bookcase and anything that is not nailed down with my name.
+I put away surge protectors, headphones, cables, and remotes in a locked file cabinet.
+I label my teacher rolling chairs, table, trashcans, stapler, bookcases, and basically anything that is not nailed down with my name.
 Helps prevent confusion and items growing legs!

 |Graphics by Kinka Art and Creative Clips|